binance-chain/docs-site/docs/atomic-swap.md

 You should see that **Deputy** has sent the `htlt` transaction afterwards: <https://ropsten.etherscan.io/tx/0x142fb8db7eb66feb241ca710a028678e36595fc8aea03858672288fcac8e4494>

-You can use this `Swap-ID` for refund.
+To get the `swapID` on Ethereum, you can check this page: <https://ropsten.etherscan.io/tx/0x142fb8db7eb66feb241ca710a028678e36595fc8aea03858672288fcac8e4494#eventlog>
+**0xd3bacf63906af5459ead39f27cae189e2f3e76fda34523714a4c61d76c79ee4e** is the `swapID` on Ethereum.

 #### 4. Claim ERC20 Tokens on Ethereum

 You should see that **Deputy** has already approved enough tokens and

-In its event log, you should see the `Swap-ID`.
+In its (event log)[https://ropsten.etherscan.io/tx/0x142fb8db7eb66feb241ca710a028678e36595fc8aea03858672288fcac8e4494#eventlog], you should see the `swapID`.
+Before calling `claim` function on ethereum, clients should verify the parameters in the `HTLT` event.

+- `_randomNumberHash` must equal to the randomNumberHash in client HTLT transaction on Binance Chain
+- `_recipientAddr` must equal to client ethereum wallet address
+- `_timestamp` must equal to the timestamp in client HTLT transaction on Binance Chain
+- `_outAmount` should be reasonable.
+Please note that the decimals erc20 contract and deputy will deduct some fees.
+- `_expireHeight` must not be passed and should be enough for send claim transaction

 Then, you can call the `claim` function:

  * Function: *claim*
  * Prameters:
     * _swapID: this is get from event, you can also calculate it from `calSwapID` function. calSwapID(randomNumberHash, {deputy ethereum address}, {hex encoding client binance address})